aishwarya-mundley/babyNN/README.md

 # babyNN
-pytorch like baby neural net with scratch implementations
+pytorch like baby neural net and reinforcement learning algorithms with scratch implementations